 The principles in this policy may be relaxed if the scheme would be unviable or there is not a technically feasible approach.
-Where new development cannot meet on-site energy or tree canopy requirements, the applicant will be expected to make an appropriate financial contribution towards the Carbon Offset Fund.

-Policy CS30: Carbon Offset Fund
+Where new development cannot meet on-site energy or tree canopy requirements, the applicant will be expected to make an appropriate financial contribution towards the Sustainability Offset Fund.
+Policy CS30: Sustainability Offset Fund

-The Carbon Offset Fund will be used to fund and help deliver:
+The Sustainability Offset Fund will be used to fund and help deliver:

-- (a) energy efficiency improvements in the borough's existing housing stock; - (b) on-site and appropriate off-site renewable energy supply systems; and - (c) new tree planting.
+- (a) energy and water efficiency improvements in the borough's existing housing and public building stock; - (b) on-site and appropriate off-site renewable energy supply systems; and - (c) new tree planting and habitat improvements.